The following tropes are best served shaken, not stirred:

 And Starring: The current credit for Bond pays tribute to two of the creators of the franchise - "Albert R. Brocolli's EON Productions Limited presents Daniel Craig as Ian Fleming's James Bond 007 in [title].

 Anti-Hero: Bond was all over the scale since his beginnings.
 His probably most harmless (that is, most heroic impersonation) was probably during the Moore era, and that is saying a lot.
 Bond has never been above killing people while they were unarmed, down, at his mercy, or with their backs turned to him (Brosnan-era Bond often even did so with a playful smirk), and had more than once been playing dirty while doing so.
+The films also show Bond taking pleasure in killing his opponents when it was personal for him, as seen in From Russia with Love and For Your Eyes Only.

 Beauty Is Never Tarnished / Dirt Forcefield: Both Bond and his ladies usually keep tidy despite everything they face.
 Exceptions for 007 are Dr. No (after he's imprisoned and beat up), Licence to Kill (he ends up covered in blood, sweat and sand), Die Another Day (after the Action Prologue, he spends 18 months being tortured and looks like Cast Away) and the Daniel Craig movies.